 2) The arrangement and clarity of the manuscript.

-The Reviewer should evaluate consecutively each part of the manuscript.
-Assessing the Introduction he should rate whether the presented ideas and solutions are described accurately, and whether the introduction clearly states the considered problem.
-The Introduction should summarize conducted research to provide context and explain how the current state of knowledge were developed or improved by the Authors.
-The next part of the manuscript should typically contain description of the proposed solution, i.e. a Method or/and Technique, which is new or overcomes existing limitations.
+Method or/and Technique, which is new or overcomes existing limitations.
 The Reviewer’s task is to assess whether the solution is really innovative and why it is better than existing ones.
 Please support your general remarks, positive or negative, with concrete evidence.
 Please also comment on any possible research or publication misconduct, such as the manuscript reports data or conclusions already published (or in press), or the Authors plagiarised another publication (someone else’s or own).
 It is also important to evaluate if the solution is described sufficiently accurately and explained in detail.
 This part of the manuscript should allow the reader to replicate the research.
 In the next part of the manuscript, regarding Tests and Results, a test setup, performed investigations and obtained results should be described.
 This is also the place where the Authors explain what they discovered during their research.
 The Reviewer should consider if this issue was clearly laid out and if the appropriate analysis was conducted.
 The manuscript should also make it clear what type of data was recorded and with what precision it was measured/collected.
-However, an interpretation of obtained results should be included in the next section, i.e. Conclusion or Summary.
-The Reviewer should consider if the claims in this section are supported by the achieved results and if they seem reasonable.
-The Authors should indicate here how the results relate to assumptions or expectations, and to earlier research.
-The conclusion should also explain how the performed and described research has moved the scientific knowledge forward.
-The last important part of the manuscript contains References.
-The Reviewer should assess if they are adequate, as up to date as possible, and belong, at least some of them, to broadly understood metrology.
-Please, do not be afraid to suggest the Authors references that are missing or seem necessary for the paper, especially from journals the most important for the field of metrological methods and technology.
-The example journals are listed here (link).
+However, an interpretation of obtained results should be included in the next section, i.e.

 3) The manuscript formatting assessment.

-The Reviewer is also responsible for evaluating if Figures and Tables included in all parts of the manuscript are appropriate.
+Figures and Tables included in all parts of the manuscript are appropriate.
 Especially, whether they properly show the data and are easy enough to interpret and understand.
 The Reviewer should consider if the length of the manuscript is relative to the content and fulfills journal requirements.
 He should suggest, if needed, that certain portions of the manuscript should be expanded, condensed, combined, modified or deleted.
 The manuscript has to comply with the Author guidelines.
 It is also highly appreciated if the review of manuscript, especially concerning article that was not written by a native speaker, contains comments leading to English quality improvement.

 If the reviewed manuscript is exceptionally good and makes a significant contribution to the existing literature, please do not be afraid to write it.